- Alcohol Management Program

-All registered events require a meeting with the Office of Student Life.
-Tier 1 and 2 events that are held consistently and are considered successful events as determined by the Office of Student Life may waive this requirement on an event by event basis.
+All registered events require a meeting with the Student Wellness Center.
+Tier 1 and 2 events that are held consistently and are considered successful events as determined by the Student Wellness Center may waive this requirement on an event by event basis.
 All Tier 3 events will require a meeting.

 Student(s) from a sponsoring organization who are responsible for the management of the social event including ensuring the safety of guests and security of the facility as well as compliance with all applicable laws, College policy, and the Alcohol Management Program Procedures.
 Hosts are in charge and in attendance at all times.
 Hosts are responsible for dealing with problem situations that arise during the event, including those at the entrance, exits, and serving area.
 Hosts ensure that the event is executed with courtesy and respect towards the surrounding areas (including residential areas and neighbors).
 Hosts must be actively enrolled Dartmouth students.
 Must be 18 years old or older.
 Hosts are listed on the registration form and are easily identifiable during the social event.
 Hosts may not consume any alcohol or be under the influence of any other substances during or prior to the event.
 Hosts will have attended Dartmouth College "AMP Training."

 Servers are required to complete the online TIPs training course and pass the certification exam.
-Please contact the Office of Student Life to register for the TIPs course.
+Please contact the Student Wellness Center to register for the TIPs course.

 Students cannot serve alcohol at their own organization's Tier 3 events.
-Tier 3 events must be served by a Dartmouth College approved caterer or AMP Event Staff provided by the Office of Student Life.
+Tier 3 events must be served by a Dartmouth College approved caterer or AMP Event Staff provided by the Student Wellness Center.

 Required for all Tier 3 events to monitor safety at events.
-The Office of Student Life will coordinate hiring third party security for all Tier 3 events.
+The Student Wellness Center will coordinate hiring third party security for all Tier 3 events.